* Facebook jumps after quarterly results beat expectations

 * Twitter falls on weaker-than-expected user growth

-Earnings of S&P 500 companies are now expected to have climbed 10.7 percent in the second quarter, up from an 8 percent rise estimated at the start of the month, according to Thomson Reuters I/B/E/S.
+Earnings of S&P 500 companies are now expected to have climbed 9.9 percent in the second quarter, up from a projection of an 8 percent rise at the start of the month, according to Thomson Reuters I/B/E/S.

 With equity markets at record levels, investors have been counting on strong earnings to justify the relatively expensive stock valuations.

-Twitter fell as much as 14.07 percent, putting it on track for it's biggest one-day fall since October, after the company's quarterly results showed it failed to add users on a monthly basis in the second quarter, compared with the first quarter.
+Twitter was down 9.84 percent after the company's quarterly results showed it failed to add users on a monthly basis in the second quarter, compared with the first quarter.

 Comcast was up 2.54 percent as its quarterly results topped expectations.

 Procter & Gamble rose 2.41 percent, while Mastercard was up 1.61 percent after posting strong quarterly results.

 Economic data showed durable goods orders rose more than-expected in June, while weekly jobless claims rebounded from a three-month low last week.
 (Reporting by Tanya Agrawal in Bengaluru; Editing by Anil D'Silva)